shaposhnikoff/my_medium_articles_starred/100-days-of-devops-day-44-s3-cross-region-replication-crr-8c58ae8c68d4.md

 * *The storage class is maintained by default.*

 * *Lifecycle events are not replicated*

+* *When the bucket owner has no permissions, objects are not replicated.*

+* *Cross region replication is uni-directional i.e from source to destination, not the other way i.e if I delete the file at the destination it will not be deleted at Source.*

 *Create a source and destination bucket in two different regions under the same account*